 Neck Bridge

-The elbow flexors are innervated by the musculocutaneous nerve, which exits the spine at C5 and C6, two vertebrae of the neck.
-If these vertebrae are out of alignment, strength will be affected.
-Activating the long cervical extensors can help to realign the position of the C5/C6 vertebrae.
-This will increase curling and pulling strength, so try this technique just before back and biceps exercises.
+The musculocutaneous nerve, which innervates the elbow flexors, exits the spine at C5 and C6.
+If these vertebrae are misaligned, strength may be compromised.
+Activating the long cervical extensors can help realign these vertebrae, improving curling and pulling strength.

 Push-Up Position

-You’ll need some help with this method.
-Start off in a push-up position with your hands on a Swiss ball, arms extended with the elbows locked, abdominals braced, and balancing on your toes.
-Now close your eyes and get your partner to start kicking the ball!
-It’s that simple, or so it seems…
+This method requires a partner.
+Start in a push-up position with your hands on a Swiss ball, arms extended, elbows locked, abs braced, and balancing on your toes.
+Close your eyes and have your partner kick the ball randomly.

 Swiss Ball Hold